gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 it might not always be possible to balance CPU and GPU workload.
 This happens when the CPU threads finish calculating the bonded forces and PME faster than the GPU the non-bonded force calculation, even with the shortest possible cut-off.
-In such cases the CPU will wait for the GPU and this time will show up as ``Wait GPU local`` in the cycle and timing summary table at the end of the log file.
+In such cases the CPU will wait for the GPU and this time will show up as ``Wait GPU NB local`` in the cycle and timing summary table at the end of the log file.

 Parallelization over multiple nodes via MPI